Wednesday, January 31, 2007

 Here's a really shit blog - Gaijin Smash - The idea behind Gaijin 'Smash' is that.....oh I can't be arsed to type that wank out.
 Go here to find out the full

-.
+horror of immaturity.
 It serves me well in my rant against knowing fuck all but claiming to know everything with a lovely tale of suppositories.
 Read it here

 but in brief.
 Twat goes to doctor, gets medicine that goes up bum, has never heard of it before - THEREFORE everyone and everything else is STUPID and this bizarre medicine was invented by insane Japanese chemists.
 And going